Scholarship FAQs

 When does the scholarship application open?

-Why is WWU centralizing the scholarship awarding process through this portal?
+Why is the scholarship awarding process centralized through the WWU Scholarship Portal?

 Universities across the country have been centralizing their scholarship awarding processes for over a decade, as it is considered a best practice.
 By using a centralized system, WWU can review all sources of student aid, reduce the chances of scholarships going unawarded, and promote equity and efficiency in the selection process.